-- Set up the merchant account with the trusted payment processing company.
+- Set up the merchant account with a trusted payment processing company.

-- The customer will them pay for the goods and services.
+- The customer will then pay for the goods and services.

-- If the payment is done digitally, the financial information is encrypted and transmitted for the authorization.
+- If the payment is done digitally, the financial information is encrypted and transmitted for authorization.

 - The sale is approved or declined.